maastrichtlawtech/case-law-explorer/ARCHITECTURE.md

 ## Overview

 The Case Law Explorer is an ETL (Extract, Transform, Load) pipeline system that collects, processes, and stores legal case law from multiple European sources.
-The system uses Apache Airflow for orchestration and AWS services for storage and querying.
+The system uses Apache Airflow for orchestration and Postgres for storage and querying.

 ## System Architecture Diagram